 Downstream System definition

-Downstream System means the pipelines, installations, the pressure reduction and metering system adjacent to Buyer’s Facilities and all other facilities owned and/or operated by the Transporter at or downstream of the Delivery Point, necessary for the transportation of Specification Gas from the Delivery Point to Buyer’s Facilities.
+Downstream System means the pipelines, installations and other facilities owned and/or operated by the Transporter downstream of the Delivery Point necessary for the transportation of Gas from the Delivery Point to Buyer’s Stations.

 Downstream System means a Natural Gas pipeline or pipeline network that is directly connected to the Terminal.